CDK8S Resources

 Outputs

-In cdk8s, there is no-built in mechanism as Cloudformation or pulumi output.
+In cdk8s, there is no built-in mechanism as Cloudformation or pulumi output.

 With orbits, you can mimic this behaviour by defining your own output you can reuse elsewhere.